 However, because warmers use water, mineral deposits can build up internally.
 These deposits mean you need to descale the units every few weeks, particularly in areas with hard water.

 The descaling or demineralization process removes calcium and lime deposits that can build up on surfaces inside the warming chamber and the heating element after prolonged contact with water.
-Soaking the bottle warmer's internal surfaces in a vinegar solution, usually explained in manufacturer instructions, will remove deposits.
+Soaking the bottle warmer's internal surfaces in vinegar, usually explained in manufacturer instructions, will remove deposits.
 The Kiinde Kozii has special instructions to soak the unit with a mild 1:50 bleach/water solution every few weeks.
 Some products require overnight soaking, like the Chicco NaturalFit.
 This wait time could be a deal-breaker if you rely on your warmer for every feeding.

 We also considered how difficult it is to get things very clean.
 Some products have hard-to-reach nooks and crannies—the Dr. Brown's Deluxe has a narrow and deep warming chamber and a poorly designed water reservoir that makes it impossible to get inside for scrubbing.